estebanmunchjones2019/academind-next.js-article/Next article.md

 ]
 ````

 Our post is exposed to the world, and is ready to be consumed by any other app, like Next.js for example.
-Well done!
+Well done👏!

 ## Creating new data types

-What if we want to create an array of events so it's exposed in the REST API?
-Events are not part of the default data types, like `Posts` are.
+What if we want to create an array of `events` and expose it on the REST API? `Events` are not part of the default data types, like `Posts` are.

 In WordPress, data types are called `posts`, which can be quite confusing with the actual `Posts` (blog posts).
 For instance: if we have `events`, `meetings`, `products`, `offers`, they are all `posts` (of different types) in the WordPress world.

 So, let's add new data type or `post type` by installing a **plugin**, which is a piece of code that we plugin to our WordPress app with just a few clicks.

 #### Installing a plugin

-These are the steps for installing a the `Custom Post Type UI` plugin by `WebDevStudios`:
+These are the steps for installing the `Custom Post Type UI` plugin by `WebDevStudios`:

 ![](images/plugin-1.png)